strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/installation/docker.md

 Strapi does not build any official container images.
 The following instructions are provided as a courtesy to the community.
 If you have any questions please reach out on [Discord](https://discord.strapi.io).
 :::

-The following documentation will guide you through the process of building a custom [Docker](https://www.docker.com/) container with an existing Strapi project.
+The following documentation will guide you through building a custom [Docker](https://www.docker.com/) container with an existing Strapi project.

 Docker is an open platform that allows developing, shipping, and running applications by using containers (i.e. packages containing all the parts an application needs to function, such as libraries and dependencies).
 Containers are isolated from each other and bundle their own software, libraries, and configuration files; they can communicate with each other through well-defined channels.